BWeeks101/C4/readme.md

     - Close the side Nav using either the X button, or by clicking off of the side Nav element
     - Validation Alert
 		- Set both players with the same user name, and either click the back button, or open the sideNav and choose Home/Start Game/Rules.
 		    - Observe that an alert box is displayed, detailing that players must have unique names.
 		    - Observe that no links or buttons will function whilst the alert is displayed.
 		- Close the alert using either the Ok button or the X button.
 		- Ignore the user names, and change the colours so that they also match.
+		- Click the Back button,  or open the side Nav and choose Home/Start Game/Rules once again.
-		- Click the Back button again and observe that the Alert text has changed to detail that token colours must also be unique.
+		    - Observe that the Alert text has changed to detail that token colours must also be unique.
 		- Close the alert.
 		- Ignore the token colours.
 Change the usernames so that they are unique.
-Click the back button again.
+		- Click the Back button,  or open the side Nav and choose Home/Start Game/Rules once again.
 		    - Observe that the Alert text has changed again to detail that token colours must be unique (with no mention of user names).
-		- Close the Alert, and alter the colours to be unique (or click the button(s) to set Default values for one or both players).
+		- Close the Alert, and alter the colours to be unique (or click the Default button(s) to set default values for one or both players).
-		- Click the back button, or choose an option from the sideNav to load a different pane.
-Observe that the data validates and the pane changes as expected.
+		- Click the Back button,  or open the side Nav and choose Home/Start Game/Rules to load a different pane.
-    - Observe that the logo animates when returning to the default pane from the Rules pane.
+		    - Observe that the data validates and the pane changes as expected.

 4. SideNav:
-    - Load the page and click on the Nav button on the title bar to open the menu.
+    - Load the page and click the Nav button on the title bar to open the side Nav.
         - Observe that the menu slides on from the left
         - Observe that the menu does not fill the full width of the screen
+        - Observe that visible page content is darkened, and that no links/buttons on background page are accessible whilst the sideNav is open
     - Click anywhere to the right of the open menu
-        - Observe that the background content is darkened, and that no links/buttons on background page are accessible whilst the sideNav is open
         - Observe that clicking anywhere to the right of the open sideNav will cause it to close (sliding off to the left).
     - Open the side Nav again.
         - Observe that the side Nav has the following options:
             * X button
+                -- Closes the side Nav, causing it to slide off to the left.
             * Color Mode
+                -- Toggles between light and dark (default) colour modes.
+This selection is saved to local storage.
+                * Refresh the page and observe that your previously selected colour mode is applied automatically.
             * Start Game
+                -- Opens the Turn Time Limit pane, from which the user can start a game.
             * User Settings
+                -- Opens the User Settings pane.
             * Rules
-    - Selecting the X button will close the Nav.
-    - Selecting the Color Mode link will switch the site between light and dark (default) mode.
-This value is saved to local storage.
-        - Refresh the page and observe that your previously selected colour mode is applied automatically.
-    - Selecting Start Game will open the Turn Time Limit pane, from which the user can start a game.
-    - Selecting User Settings opens the User Settings pane.
-    - Selecting Rules opens the Rules pane.
+                -- Opens the Rules pane.

 5. Start a Game
     - Load the page and click the Start Game button
         - Observe that the Turn Time Limit pane is displayed.
         - The drop down box will allow selection of any turn time limit from 5-30s, in increments of 5.
     - Select a value other than the default, then click the Back button to return to the default pane.
+        - Observe that the logo does *not* animate when returning to the default pane from the Turn Time Limit pane.
-    - Click the Start Game button again, and observe that your selection was maintained.
+    - Click the Start Game button again
+        - Observe that your selection was maintained.
     - Refresh the page, and click the Start Game button once again.
-Observe that your selection still persists.
+        - Observe that your selection still persists.
+This value is written to local storage and loaded automatically.
     - Click Ok to Start a Game.
     - The Game Board will be displayed.
-Above the game board is the player info bar.
-This contains the name of Player 1 on the left in their respective color, and the name of Player 2 is 'greyed out' on the right.
-Below the game board is the feedback container.
+        - Above the game board is the player info bar.
+This containes:
+            - The name of Player 1 on the left in their respective token color
+            - The name of Player 2 is 'greyed out' on the right.
+        - Below the game board is the feedback container.
 This will display a 5 second counter before the game begins.
-        - Side Nav
         - Opening the Side Nav during the 5 second starting count down will show the following:
             * X button
+                -- Closes the side Nav, causing it to slide off to the left.
             * Color Mode
+                -- Toggles between light and dark (default) colour modes.
             * Quit
-            - The close button will close the side Nav.
-            - The Color Mode link will toggle between light and dark modes.
-            - The Quit link will close the game board and display the default pane.
+                - Clears the game board and displays the default pane.
         - Once the game begins, the side Nav content will alter to also show
             * Pause/Resume
+                -- Pause the turn timer and prevent the user from clicking on the board.
+                * While paused, the turn timer in the player info bar (displayed during play) will not decrease
+                * While paused, the Pause option will be replaced with Resume
+                    - Resume will restart the turn timer and activate the onclick function of the board
+                    - The Resume option will be replaced with Pause
             * Reset
-            - Clicking Pause will pause the turn timer and prevent the user from clicking on the board.
-                - Whilse paused, the turn timer in the player info bar will not decrease
-                - The Pause link will be replaced with a Resume link
-                    * Clicking the resume link will restart the turn timer and activate the onclick function of the game board.
-                    * The resume link will then be replaced with the Pause Link
-            - The reset link will clear the game board and restart from the 5 second count down.
+                - Clears the game board and restarts he 5 second pre-game count down.
         - Once the game begins, a countdown timer will appear between the player names in the player info bar.
-The initial value (in seconds) will match that chosen on the Turn Time Limit pane.
-The timer will decrease until a column is selected on the game board.
-            - When a column is selected, if that column is not full, the lowest empty space will change to match the colour of the active player.
-If the column is full, the timer will continue until another column is selected.
-            - Play will then pass to the next player.
-Within the player info bar, the current players name will 'grey out' and lose it's underline.
-The next players name will underline and change to their selected token colour.
-The turn time counter will reset.
-            - If a player does not select a column during their turn, when the timer expires a column with at least one empty space will be randomly selected and a token inserted.
-            - Play continues until one player is determined to have placed their 4th token in a line (horizontally, vertically or diagonally).
-The game determines this each time a token is placed by:
-                - Searching right, one column at a time, from the current position until either the edge of the board or a token belonging to another player is detected.
-                - Then searching left, one column at a time from the current position until either the edge of the board or a token belonging to another player is detected.
-                - If the total number of consecutive player tokens is not 4, then we reset the count to 0 and search down from the current position until either the bottom row or a token belonging to another player is detected.
-                - If we still do not have win condition, then we search right and down diagonally, then left and up diagonally
-                - If we still do not have a win condition, then we search left and down diagonally, then right and up diagonally
-                - The only exception is if the number of completed turns is less than 7.
-It is not possible to complete a game in less than 7 turns, so until the 7th turn no scan takes place.
-                - If a win is not detected by the 42nd turn, then the board is full and we have a draw
-            - If a win is detected
-                - The winning tokens will pulse between their selected colour and white to visually identify the win on the board.
-                - 'Winner!' is displayed between the player names in the player info bar in place of the timer.
-This will be in the chosen colour of the winner.
-                - A similarly styled (but larger) message will be displayed in the feedback container, along with a Rematch button, and a Quit button.
-                - The Pause/Resume/Reset links are removed from the side Nav and replaced with a Rematch link
-                - Clicking the Quit button or side Nav link will clear the board and return the user to the default pane.
-                - Clicking the Rematch button or side Nav link will clear the board state and start a new round, with the winner of the previous round taking the first turn.
-            - If a draw is detected
-                - 'Draw!' is displayed between the player names in the player info bar in place of the timer in the default font colour.
-                - A similarly styled (but larger) message will be displayed in the feedback container, along with a Rematch button, and a Quit button.
-                - The Pause/Resume/Reset links are removed from the side Nav and replaced with a Rematch link
-                - Clicking the Quit button or side Nav link will clear the board and return the user to the default pane.
-                - Clicking the Rematch button or side Nav link will clear the board state and start a new round, with the last player of the previous round taking the first turn.
-            - Observe that the logo animates when returning to the default pane from the Rules pane.
+            - The initial value (in seconds) will match that chosen on the Turn Time Limit pane.
+            - The timer will decrease until a column is selected on the game board.
+        - When a column is selected:
+            - If that column is not full:
+                - The lowest empty space will change to match the colour of the active player.
+            - If the column is full:
+                - The timer will continue to decrease until another column is selected.
+        - If a column is not selected before the turn timer expires:
+            - A column with at least one empty space will be randomly selected for the active player.
+        - When a column is successfully selected:
+            - The turn is complete, and a background turn counter (c4.game.completedTurns) is incremented
+            - If at least 7 turns have been completed the game logic will:
+                - Get the active player
+                - Get the coordinates of the current 'token' on the game board assigned to that player
+                - Set a token count to 1
+                - Scan to the right across the row until it encounters:
+                    - A 'token' owned by the other player
+                    - An empty cell
+                    - The edge of the game board
+                    - 3 more 'tokens' for the active player
+                        - Each time we find another 'token' for the active player, the token count is increased by 1
+                - If the token count does not reach 4
+                    - Scan to the left across the row utilising the same logic
+                - If the token count does not reach 4
+                    - Set the token count to 1
+                    - Scan down the column utilising the same logic
+                - If the token count does not reach 4
+                    - Set the token count to 1
+                    - Scan diagonally down to the right utilising the same logic
+                - If the token count does not reach 4
+                    - Scan diagonally up to the left utilising the same logic
+                - If the token count does not reach 4
+                    - Set the token count to 1
+                    - Scan diagonally down to the left utilising the same logic
+                - If the token count does not reach 4
+                    - Scan diagonally up to the right utilising the same logic
+                - If the token count does reach 4
+                    - We have found a winning pattern
+                    - The winning 'tokens' will pulse between their selected token colour and white to visually identify the win on the game board.
+                    - The turn time countdown text is replaced with 'Winner!' in the appropriate token colour.
+                    - A larger win message will be displayed in the feedback container.
+                        - The feedback message text will be displayed in the appropriate token colour.
+                        - Below the text will be:
+                            - Rematch button.
+                            - Quit button.
+                    - The Pause/Resume and Reset options are removed from the side Nav.
+                    - A Rematch option is added to the side Nav.
+                    - Selecting either Quit element will clear the board and return the user to the default pane.
+                        - Observe that the logo animates when returning to the default pane from the game board.
+                    - Selecting either Rematch element will reset the board and start a new game, with the winner of the previous game taking the first turn.
+               - If the token count does not reach 4
+                    - We have not found a winning pattern
+                    - If the turn counter is 42 then the board is full, and we return a draw result
+                        - The turn time countdown text is replaced with 'Draw!' in the default text colour.
+                        - A larger draw message will be displayed in the feedback container.
+                            - The feedback message text will be displayed in the default text colour.
+                            - Below the text will be:
+                                - Rematch button.
+                                - Quit button.
+                        - The Pause/Resume and Reset options are removed from the side Nav.
+                        - A Rematch option is added to the side Nav.
+                        - Selecting either Quit element will clear the board and return the user to the default pane.
+                            - Observe that the logo animates when returning to the default pane from the game board.
+                        - Selecting either Rematch element will reset the board and start a new game, with the last player of the previous game taking the first turn.
+                    - If the turn counter is less than 42 then play passes to the next player.
+                        - Within the player info bar:
+                            - The current players name will 'grey out' and lose it's underline.
+                            - The next players name will underline and change to their selected token colour.
+                            - The turn time counter will reset.

 ### Notable Challenge - datagrid.js
 The original UX design of the site necessitated multiple user selectable datagrids.
 The original concept involved pulling data from databases into objects, which would display as a fairly traditional datagrid, with fixed headers, content scroll and options to select entires columns or rows with a single click.  eg: